Razzula/virtual-turntable/README.md

 $ bun install
 ```

+#### Note for Raspberry Pi Users!

+The Raspberry Pi uses an ARM-based architecture, meaning **official Widevine builds** are not available for browsers like Firefox.
+This affects the ability to play DRM-protected content such as Spotify's SDK, as used in this project.

+Widevine is a **proprietary DRM technology** developed by **Google**, and no official support exists for ARM64 Linux systems.
+While Widevine is not officially available for ARM64 Linux, some users have successfully adapted aarch64 builds from ChromeOS images using tools like **[Asahi Linux's Widevine Installer](https://github.com/AsahiLinux/widevine-installer)**.

+**Note:** This information is provided for awareness only.
+Users should ensure they comply with all relevant terms and conditions of the services they use.

 #### Note for Linux users!
 The Spotify Web Playback SDK (used in the client application) requires a mp4a.40.2 audio codec to function (in Firefox, at least).
-This is not included by default in many Linux dsitros (such as Ubuntu).
+This is not included by default in many Linux distros (such as Ubuntu).

 You will see the following warning in the browser console, and be unable to play audio:
 ```